-There are a few options available to students in Germany when it comes to accommodation, however the main choice you will have to make is between student accommodation or renting a private residence.
+There are a few options available to students in Germany when it comes to accommodation, however, the main choice you will have to make is between student accommodation or renting a private residence.
 German universities do not automatically assign students accommodation, so you will need to do the relevant research to find a place yourself.

-Student halls of residence owned and maintained by Studentenwerk (Student Services Organisation) are present in every university town.
-This is the most affordable type of accommodation, averaging around 240 EUR per month.
-The 181,000 placements are in high demand, and it is therefore advisable that you apply for this housing as early as possible.
+Student halls of residence owned and maintained by Studentenwerk (Student Services Organization) are present in every university town.
+This is the most affordable type of accommodation, averaging around €240 per month.
+The 181,000 placements are in high demand, and it is, therefore, advisable that you apply for this housing as early as possible.
 This is done through the website of the Studentenwerk administration local to your chosen university.

 Types of Student Accommodation

 HousingAnywhere is partnered with 170+ universities across 65 countries to help their students find accommodation abroad.
 In addition, they incentivize students to sublet their rooms and apartments to incoming students whilst they are away.
-Find affordable accommodation in Berlin, Hamburg and Munich.
+Find affordable accommodation in Berlin, Hamburg, and Munich.

 Student.com offers over 1 million beds in Germany and other countries around the world.
 Their website is free to use and offers a dedicated team of expert accommodation consultants and price match comparisons.
 They also have formal contractual relationships with every landlord on their site for an added layer of security for you!